 Lavender has always been considered a remedy to help reduce feelings of anxiety.
 Finally, there is some biology behind this theory.
 Researchers in Japan found that “the vaporized lavender compound, linalool, triggers a relaxing effect by directly stimulating olfactory sensory neurons”.
 Endorphins are released, breathing is slowed as well as heart rate.
 Essential oils affect both the body and mind.
 This study was published online in Frontiers in Behavioral Neuroscience.
 Lavender can be found in essential oils, creams, lotions, body butters, candles, bath salts and inhalers.

-It is already common knowledge that aerobic exercises such as: walking, jogging, bicycling, swimming, dancing, among other forms, can help lower anxiety levels and alleviate a depressed mood.
+It is already common knowledge that aerobic exercises such as walking, jogging, bicycling, swimming, dancing, among other forms, can help lower anxiety levels and alleviate a depressed mood.
 It will also increase your energy levels.
 Join in on a holiday 5K walk or run.
 Play catch outside with the kids.
 Try ice skating or snowshoeing.
 All you really need is a brisk walk.
+An “awe” walk in nature is very popular while offering high levels of satisfaction.
+15 minutes with the sounds of birds, animals or running water can easily boost your mood.
 Make it fun and enjoyable.
-Workout in a group or class for social benefits.
+Work out in a group or class for social benefits.
 “Green space” or being outdoors does an even better job of lowering stress and anxiety.
 Find a “new to you” activity like hiking or cross-country skiing.
 Make a commitment to staying active for all the right reasons.
-Even clean off that stationary bike or treadmill and actually use it.
+Even clean off that stationary bike or treadmill and use it.
 Exercise can take on many different forms.
 Find one that motivates you and one that you can stick with.

 How does exercise reduce anxiety?